 They want immediacy

 Immediacy is key with them.
 The era of “better, faster, cheaper” has evolved into an expectation of “NOW!”.
-They have short attention spans and it should come as no surprise, if you lose these generations due to lack of convenient access to your offerings, slow content loading, slow response time, or poor user experience on any touch point.
+They have short attention spans and it should come as no surprise, if you lose these generations due to lack of convenient access to your offerings, slow content loading, slow response time, or poor user or customer experience on any touch point.
 They know they can demand immediacy because of the multitude of options out there, while multi-tasking comfortably through several screens at one time.

-They want mobile-first experience
+They want mobile-first customer experience

 With immediacy comes mobility.
 Growing up with digital devices, these generations are natural with technology.
 While Gen-Y adopt new technology a lot more quickly compared to previous generations, Gen-Z is born among digital devices and have no intentions of denying their device addiction.
 It is therefore critical for businesses to design platform relevant, intuitive, and contextual mobile-first experiences.
 Trust me, their mobile device is always at an arm’s length if not already in the palm of their hand.